-Junior teachers may like to email 'Star of the Week' certificates to pupils for sending in their completed work.
+Teachers of Junior students may like to email 'Star of the Week' certificates to pupils for sending in their completed work.

 CAEA does not expect teachers to reproduce in written form the verbal feedback that pupils would be given during typical classroom teaching.